platformland/electric-book/book/text/silos.md

 ## 2. Foster a culture of sharing

+Shared tools are not enough on their own, and while publishing open-source code is necessary, it is probably not sufficient when it comes to reuseing.
+A study of code.gov has recommended that agencies also invest in community management and ensure that the reasons for publishing code are clear to all.[^8]

-Tools and processes are not enough on their own.
-The barriers that exist to prevent people from contributing to a project may be cultural rather than because of tooling.
-People who may be time poor, or lacking in confidence or permission.
+The barriers that exist to prevent people from contributing to a project may be cultural rather than because of tooling.[^9] People who may be time poor, or lacking in confidence or permission.
 You will need to work to foster a culture where teams across government think beyond their immediate domain.

 Governance process and guidance also need to both support (and hold to account) teams in using existing platforms and looking for opportunities to collaborate.
 The digital service standards, playbooks and assessment processes that many countries have created provide an opportunity to do this.